 depot building as its headquarters.

-pressed the camp into use as a POW camp on April 1,
+Japanese pressed the camp into use as a POW camp on

-confiscated any extra clothing that the POWs had and
+Japanese confiscated any extra clothing that the POWs

-refused to return it to them.
-They searched the POWs
+had and refused to return it to them.
+They

-several days, gunshots were heard to the southeast of the
+were heard to the southeast of the camp.
+These